archetype-org/golem-proposal/README.md

 1. As a JS Dev, I need to be able to send %peel messages to conn.c, so that I can assess the state of my fake ships from outside
 2. As a JS Dev, I need to be able to send %ovum messages to conn.c, so that I can script kernel updates into my fake ships
 3. As a JS Dev, I need to be able to send %fyrd messages to conn.c, so that I can trigger threads in my fake ships
-4. As a JS Dev, I need to be able to send %urth messages to conn.c, so that I can trigger threads in my fake ships
+4. As a JS Dev, I need to be able to send %Urth messages to conn.c, so that I can trigger threads in my fake ships
-5. As a JS Dev, I need to be able to send %peek messages to conn.c, so that my tests can get state from my agents from outside urbit, without using the network
+5. As a JS Dev, I need to be able to send %peek messages to conn.c, so that my tests can get state from my agents from outside Urbit, without using the network
-6. As a JS Dev, I need to be able to use self-documenting method names to make these calls, so that I can start using urbit tooling before i finish learning hoon/nouns
+6. As a JS Dev, I need to be able to use self-documenting method names to make these calls, so that I can start using Urbit tooling before i finish learning Hoon/nouns
 7. As a JS Dev, I need to be able to rely on the client to jam/newt encode my input, so that I can continue using objects/methods in my code

 ### Engineering Design